Small Decorative Boxes with Doug Stowe August 31 - September 4, 2020

-$825 tuition, $20 supplies, information will be sent to help you determine what materials to bring for your boxes
+Supplies; info will be sent to help you determine what material to bring for your boxes

 *Designing beautiful and unique boxes

 *Making jigs to solve complex and dangerous cuts

 *Assembling small parts